Undergraduate

 Year 1

 You will study a wide range of texts from the past 250 years of Scottish literary history.
 They will range from eerie ballads, through historical epics, Gothic thrillers and radical contemporary works.
-You will survey the work of many of the nation’s best-known writers within the context of key historical and cultural themes, while also delving into key genres in literary study, including novels and plays, poems and songs.
+You will survey the work of many of the nation’s best-known writers within the context of key historical and cultural themes, while also delving into key genres in literary study, including novels, plays, poems and songs.

 Year 2

-You will explore the rich variety of Scottish literature from the medieval period until the end of the 18th century, including Scotland’s earliest play, c1550, by David Lyndsay; the great medieval “Makars” (poets) Dunbar and Henryson; Allan Ramsay and Robert Burns from the 18th century “Vernacular Revival”; and the early novel, as well as the ballad throughout the centuries.
+You will explore the rich variety of Scottish literature from the medieval period until the end of the 18th century, including Scotland’s earliest play, c1550, by David Lyndsay; the great medieval 'Makars' (poets) Dunbar and Henryson; Allan Ramsay and Robert Burns from the 18th century 'Vernacular Revival'; and the early novel, as well as the ballad throughout the centuries.

 You will also study other subjects in years 1 and 2: see flexible degrees.